-I’m often asked whether it’s absolutely necessary to use an Apple computer for music production.
+I’m often asked whether it’s absolutely necessary to use an Apple computer for music production and keyboard programming.
 This question is certainly understandable given how much Apple products tend to be associated with creative professions and the tendency for content creators to gravitate toward the Apple ecosystem.
 However, I would argue that the answer to this question is a resounding “no” – it’s not necessary at all to use an Apple computer for music production and there are many great software options that exist for Windows based systems.

 Why do so many music professionals use Apple computers?
 Originally most of the software created for music production was only available on the Apple OS, so many people simply started with Apple and never considered alternatives.
 Then when their friends, students, and colleagues were ready to purchase computers, they simply bought what they were familiar with.
 This makes perfect sense as I always advise people to use the same software and hardware as their friends and colleagues so that they have a network of peers who can help them with tech issues.
 A strong community built around a piece of software can be extremely beneficial to all of its members.

 But what if you primarily use software that’s also available on the Windows OS?
 Is there any reason to use Apple products?
 I say not necessarily.
 Though there tend to be subtle differences between the Apple and Windows versions of the same software, the functionality is essentially the same between the two.
 Therefore, there’s no reason to limit yourself to just one brand of computer.
 Also, Windows based computers are often much more customizable, are available with much more variety, and can often be upgraded post purchase.
 And if your needs are very easy on CPU, it’s easy to find many inexpensive Windows based options.